Row With China Over Missiles Devastates South Korean Tourism

 Efforts to cultivate new markets “will take years to bear significant fruit,” Moodie says.
 In the meantime, South Korea is hurting and as usual smaller players are suffering the most.

-“The big players can rely on their corporate resources," says Lawrence J. Bendle, a tourism management professor at Kyung Hee University in Seoul.
+“The big players can rely on their corporate resources," says Lawrence Bendle, a tourism-management professor at Kyung Hee University in Seoul.
 But, he says, small businesses will suffer or shut down.
 “Jobs are being lost.”